Mellanox/arc_ltp/README.md

 ## Notes

+* commands/unzip01 - tests expect different output from `unzip` however it is just different words with same meaning so they cn be safely replaces in test
+* fs/fs_racer* - these tests are written for bash which isn't available however they doesn't use syntax unsupported by BusyBox so they run nicely if `bash` is replaced with `sh`.
-* sched/pth_str02 - This test will fail with current paramter "-n 1000" until
+* sched/pth_str02 - this test will fail with current paramter "-n 1000" until
   STAR 9000579074 will be fixed
-* fs/fs_racer* - These tests are written for bash which isn't available however they doesn't use syntax unsupported by BusyBox so they run nicely if `bash` is replaced with `sh`.